 Agent Claws

-A claw is a job an agent runs on its own, on a schedule, described by a single CLAW.md file.
+A claw is an asynchronous agent that runs unattended, described by a single CLAW.md file.

 CLAW.md